syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% endhighlight %}
 {% endtabs %}

-## Getting the bookmarks from the PDF

-The bookmarks in the PDF document can be obtained from the `Bookmarks` property.
-The `Bookmarks` collection provides the list of bookmarks already in the PDF document.
-Modifying this collection or modifying any individual bookmark in the collection will not reflect in the bookmark pane or in the PDF document.

-{% tabs %}
-{% highlight c# %}

-List<PdfBookmark> bookmarks = pdfViewer.Bookmarks;

-{% endhighlight %}
-{% endtabs %}

 ## Custom bookmarks

 PDF viewer allows you to bookmark the current page dynamically.
 To bookmark a page, navigate to the page and bookmark it.
 These custom bookmarks can be saved with the document, but they will be only visible in the Syncfusion PDF viewer.
 They will not be visible in other 3rd party PDF viewer applications.